Duff Beer: Duff in The Simpsons

 Duff is Homer Simpson's beer of choice.
-It is a parody of stereotypical mass-market American lager: cheap, poor-quality, and heavily marketed everywhere.
+It is a parody of stereotypical mass-market American lager: cheap, poor-quality, high in alcohol, and heavily marketed everywhere.

 The beer's slogan is "Can't Get Enough of That Wonderful Duff", though there are others.
 In the season four episode, "Duffless", parking lot signs at the Duff brewery have the slogans "It's Always Time For Duff" and "Now Leaving Duff Country".
 In the first season episode, "Homer's Odyssey", Duff is described as "The beer that makes the days fly by".

 Their spokesperson is Duffman, a parody of Budweiser's 1970s-era mascot Bud Man.
 He is a muscular, bleach-blond, well-tanned man with whitened teeth who wears a blue leotard and cape, red Duff Beer ballcap, mirror sunglasses, and a utility belt full of cans of Duff Beer.
 He speaks in a loud and overly-enthusiastic staccato voice (like a radio DJ or beer commercial pitchman) and does a lot of exaggerated physical movements like a male exotic dancer – like dancing in place, groin-thrusting, hip shaking, and rubbing his buttocks with a towel.
 There are apparently many identical Duffmen; however, like mall Santas they never appear at the same place at the same time (so as to not disillusion the kids).
 One retired Duffman in Alcoholics Anonymous referred to himself as "Barry Duffman", indicating that he had to assume the identity of Duffman as part of the job.
 Some of the actors who play him have actually died (presumably from alcohol-related causes, analogous to the Marlboro Man); their demise was never acknowledged because the character of Duffman is unaging and immortal.
 At public appearances he is often flanked by a random pair of beautiful, scantily-clad women who act as arm-candy, backup dancers, and assistants.

 While Duff Beer comes in several varieties, it is revealed on a Duff Brewery tour in "Duffless" that regular Duff, Duff Light, and Duff Dry are the same beer, although Homer and Barney apparently remain oblivious to the fact.
 A tasting room contains Duff Dark beer and Duff Gummy Beers candy; it also contains several varieties that Barney stated they had not tried yet, including "Raspberry Duff", "Lady Duff" and "Tartar Control Duff".